code-423n4/2023-08-gmx-fv/README.md

 - Starts August 07, 2023 20:00 UTC
 - Ends August 21, 2023 20:00 UTC

-# Incentive Model
-## TLDR
-* The total reward is split into three categories: participation, bugs, and mutations
-* Participation rewards are distributed evenly amongst those catching all public mutations
-* Discrete injected bugs and real bugs are rewarded using the [Code4rena incentive model](https://docs.code4rena.com/awarding/incentive-model-and-awards)
-* Real bug submissions require more details such as impact, exploit scenario, and mitigation

 ## Incentives

+The total reward will be split into three categories: participation, bugs, and mutations.
+Participation rewards are distributed evenly amongst those catching all public mutations.
+Private mutations will be used to evaluate coverage.
+Findings are rewarded using the [Code4rena incentive model](https://docs.code4rena.com/awarding/incentive-model-and-awards).
+Finding submissions require details such as impact, exploit scenario, and mitigation.
+In the case that no high or medium findings, the coverage pool will be increased to 90%.

+To receive rewards for your findings, submissions must include a rule that detects the bug.
 The value of each bug will be distributed evenly.
 A bug's value is equal to VALUE * 0.9^FINDERS.
-The value of high severity bugs is 4 and medium severity is 1.
+High severity bugs have a value of 4 and medium severity bugs have a value of 1.
 Low, Informational, and Gas findings may be submitted but will not be considered for the reward.
 Severity will be determined by Certora using [Code4rena criteria](https://code4rena.com/judging-criteria/).
-To receive rewards for real bugs, submissions must describe the bug and include a rule that detects the bug.

-In the case that no real bugs are found, the coverage pool will be increased to 90%.

----
-# Working Instructions for Formal Verification Audits

 ## Setup

-To get setup:

 * [Import](https://github.com/new/import) the [public repository]() as a private repo and give access to teryanarmen.
 * Add `CERTORAKEY` as a repository secret for CI.
 Work in the `certora-contest` branch.